jcpenney/api-testing-scripts/README.md

 ## Testing Address Deletion Service

 Run `node delete-first-address` from the project root.
-You will be prompted to provide your JCP credentials, then the first existing address will be deleted from the authenticated account.
+You will be prompted to provide your jcpenney.com credentials, then the first existing address will be deleted from the authenticated account.